 based on a categorical variable.
 To do this, use

-.
-Let’s map the categorical variable
+argument.
+Let’s map the categorical variable medinc, which has

-medinc, which has categories “High”, “Medium” and “Low”.
+categories “High”, “Medium” and “Low”.

 tm_shape(saccitytracts) +